-- 4.3 In our submissions to the CMA, we identified the following consequential effects which are directly linked to the connection target that would occur if a change was made to the connection target: - Emergency Call Centre and first response opex. - Asset maintenance opex and metering. - Economic level of mains laying and consequently infill levels. - Impact on Capital Investment. - 4.4 In our response to the CMA, we estimated that a reduction in the GD17 connection target to 19,400 would reduce FE's revenues in relation to the Emergency Call Centre and First Response Opex allowance by approximately £69k.
-We did not estimate the impact of the other consequential effects identified, as they were so small as to not be material. - 4.5 On review, we have consider that we could not make adjustments for the other consequential effects identified.
-In view of this, we intend to reduce the final determination by £79k in respect of Emergency, Call Centre and First Response Opex, but not make any other adjustments for any other consequential effects.
-This changes the total that was previously allowed in GD17 FD from £6.85m to the proposed figure of £6.77m. - 4.6 We also considered the effects on the Economic level of mains laying and consequently infill levels, by a reduction in the connection target.
-Whist reducing the target did have a small effect on the economic test and the level set of meters per property passed, the overall impact was so small, that on balance, no change was necessary. - 4.7 By reducing that connection target by 1,000 domestic consumers, the associated capex in terms of domestic services for existing properties and meter costs, in conjunction with applicable reduction to the Traffic Management Act (TMA) has also been removed from the capital investment programme.
+- 6.3 In our submissions to the CMA, we identified the following consequential effects which are directly linked to the connection target that would occur if a change was made to the connection target: - Emergency Call Centre and first response opex. - Asset maintenance opex and metering. - Economic level of mains laying and consequently infill levels. - Impact on Capital Investment. - 6.4 In our response to the CMA, we estimated that a reduction in the GD17 connection target to 19,400 would reduce FE's revenues in relation to the Emergency Call Centre and First Response Opex allowance by approximately £79k.
+We did not estimate the impact of the other consequential effects identified, as they were so small as to not be material.
+FE have not made any recommendation or comment in relation to this adjustment and therefore we have decided to reflect this adjustment in the Determination Values. - 6.5 This changes the total that was previously allowed in GD17 FD from £6.85m to the final figure of £6.77m. - We also considered the effects on the Economic level of mains laying and consequently infill levels, by a reduction in the connection target.
+Whist reducing the target did have a small effect on the economic test and the level set of meters per property passed, the overall impact was so small, that on balance, no change was necessary. - 6.7 By reducing that connection target by 1,000 domestic consumers, the associated capex in terms of domestic services for existing properties and meter costs, in conjunction with

-4.8 Any areas will still be subject to the Uncertainty Mechanism5, based on actual outputs, as described in GD17 FD.
+- applicable reduction to the Traffic Management Act (TMA) has also been removed from the capital investment programme. - 6.8 Any areas will still be subject to the Uncertainty Mechanism, based on actual outputs, as described in GD17 FD.